 TourneyX founder, Dwayne Walley remembers the early days.
 “We started writing the program in November of 2014 and our first proof of concept came in March of 2015.”
 After just five years, the app hosts 34,000 users.
 “I expect it to hit 50,000 in the next year,” he says.

 “The beauty of TourneyX is tournament directors can use their imagination when building tournaments,” Walley marvels.
-He says directors can develop team tournaments or an individual tournament.
-The tournament can be a one-day event or a 365-day tournament where anglers can fish around the clock.
+Directors can develop team tournaments or an individual tournament.
+The tournament can be a one-day event or a 365-day tournament in which anglers can fish around the clock.

 Walley offers these tips for beginners: keep the phone on a leash and charge the battery.
 “Your phone is as important as your rod and reel in the tournaments,” he laughs.
 He encourages anglers to check the markings on their measuring device are dark enough to read in a photo.